 A variety of exemptions are available to reduce property tax obligations for certain qualifying taxpayers: elderly persons or persons over the age of 18 and totally disabled.
-The application dates are February 1 to May 15 of each year.
+The application dates are February 1 to May 15 of each year (or the Friday before May 15 if it falls on a weekend).

 Veterans, disabled veterans, surviving spouse or widow of qualified veterans and Social Security qualified disabled persons or Blind persons, the qualifying dates for an additional exemption is February 1 to October 1st of each year.